aarongough/tdd_exercises/PITCHME.md

 ### Triangular
 <br>
 Ruby library for parsing/slicing stereolithography files.
-Lots of complex math and potential edge cases.
-Written in less than a week!
+Lots of complex math and potential edge cases:

+- Written in less than a week!
 - 99.6% test coverage
 - 2:1 ratio of tests to lib code
 - Thousands of users via Rubygems